nebari-dev/nebari-docs/docs/docs/how-tos/nebari-do.md

 ...
 ```

+## Next Steps

 Congratulations!
 You have successfully deployed Nebari on DO!
-From here, see \[Initial Nebari Configuration\] for instructions on the first steps you should take to prepare your
+From here, see [Nebari 101](/tutorials/nebari-101) for instructions on the first steps you should take to prepare your
 Nebari instance for your team's use.